astoilkov/jsblocks/README.md

 Better MV-ish Framework

-From simple user interfaces to complex single-page applications using server-side rendered, faster and easy to learn framework.
+From simple user interfaces to complex single-page applications using faster, server-side rendered and easy to learn framework.

 [[ official website ]](http://104.131.138.38)